Employee handbooks are often outdated and consist of nothing more than a generic template that is not tailored to the California business.

 Contact Sherman Law Corporation to get started on your new Employee Handbook

-For more information on implementing an up-to-date Employee Handbook for your business, please contact Lisa Sherman at [email protected] or call at (424) 249-3631.
+If your employee handbook needs a touch-up, Sherman Law Corporation is here to help.
+For more information on implementing an up-to-date Employee Handbook for your business, please contact Lisa Sherman at email@example.com or contact the firm at (323) 488-2087.